 The Sacred Pushkar

 The Sacred Pushkar, which bears the tagline ‘A Festival of Mind, Body and Soul’ puts a focus on mindful living with a promise to “centre your inner with the outer world”.
 The annual two-day event includes music concerts, meditation and yoga sessions, and food and heritage walks that celebrate its location in the historic town of Pushkar.
-Indian classical, folk and Sufi musicians such as Bhawani Shankar, Bombay Jayashri, Kavita Seth, Mukhtiyar Ali, Vikku Vinayakram have performed at previous editions.
+Indian classical, folk and Sufi musicians such as Bhawani Shankar, Bombay Jayashri, Kavita Seth, Mukhtiyar Ali, Vikku Vinayakram have performed at previous editions of the festivals.
 The third and most recent instalment of The Sacred Pushkar took place in 2018.

 Check out more festivals in Rajasthan here.